pretix/pretix-docs/docs/guides/check-in/check-in-lists.md

 This article tells you how to create, configure, and use check-in lists.
 Check-in lists keep track of who attends your event.
-In most cases, you need one check-in list for every separate entrance at your event.
+In most cases, you need one check-in list for every separate area with its own entrance at your event.
-If there is one venue with multiple entrances, then one shared check-in list is enough.
+If there is one venue with multiple entrances, then one shared check-in list for all entrances is enough.
 If you have separate entrances for separate products, such as fast lane access or VIP tickets, then you will need one check-in list for every entrance.

 Check-in lists operate independently from one another.